elmergonzalezb/intranet-search-cockpit/README.md

 ### Change Name?

 "Intranet" is dead.
 We don't own servers, we don't run a corporate network.
 It is about searching corporate Saas pages.
 Alternatives: multi-saas-search, SaaSRank, SaaS-Umbrella, ...

+## Later

+### Platform

+Make it easy to add new SaaS sites and authentication methods.
+Add "platform" to the name.